guntisx/DeepLearningCourse/README.md

 16. PromptEngineering (using LLMs):
 17. HuggingFace (using DNNs):
 -->
+The above three unsolved Mysteries preventing true AI can be rephrased as follows:
+A. PHYSICAL object persistence in vision and touch, SLAM, concept creation, nouns and their instances, SYMBOLIC 1-shot DB-like memory of instances.
+B. Life-long learning in LLMs, finite attention-window problem in LLMs; LLMs are SYMBOLIC and if solved, might address 1-shot DB-like memory of instances.
+C. Evolutionary learning, unlike Deep learning, does not need data - it creates data from individuals arms-race competing in the PHYSICAL world.
+Requires fast Genetic learning with gene recombination: what is GENE itself (protein factory + LLM-prompt-like info for structure?); how genetically identical cells create multi-cellular bodies of specialised cells?

 ### Transcripts for all videos available from YouTube
 In video description (press "...more" to reveal it all), at the lower-left corner there is a button "Show transcrpt".